Local shops share their appreciation of Small Business Saturday

 Small Business Saturday was created to celebrate and support local businesses and all they do for our communities.

-As we enter the holiday season remember to shop local and to continue to support your local stores after the holidays, which is the slowest time of year for those businesses.
+As we enter the holiday season, remember to shop local and continue supporting your local stores after the holidays, which is the slowest time of year for those businesses.

+Download the NEWS CENTER Maine mobile app for the latest breaking news, weather, and traffic alerts.